HyeonjunSim/pi-top-battery-status/README.md

 There is also a program called "battery" in this repository.
 If you are in the downloaded pi-top-battery-status directory, you can type
 ```
+pkill gtk_battery
 sudo ./battery status
 sudo ./battery analyze
 ```
 If you get messages like "Failure: cannot read ..." using these commands, wait a short time and repeat the command until you do not get the failure.
 Unfortunately the i2c bus on the Raspberry Pi is often not very reliable due to a hardware limitation.
+The "pkill" command has killed the pi-top-battery-status display program so that it does not interfere with the battery command.
+After the next reboot the pi-top-battery-status display will work again.

 Please help to improve this program by tweeting to **http://twitter.com/r_richarz** or opening an issue on this repository